so-sal/so-sal.github.io/README.md

 pip install -r requirements.txt
 ```

-## Data configuration
+## Data preparation & configuration
-To train the model, adjust your configurations in `config.yaml`.
+Your dataset should be organized into directories as specified in `config.yaml`.
-for image pahts, and split validations
+The script expects MRI and TRUS images along with their corresponding labels.

 ```yaml
 Modality: 'TRUS' # or T2, ADC, DWI
 paths: